nerves-hub/documentation/quickstart/index.md

 Assuming your device shows up at this point we move on.
-If you can't get it working, consult [the Nerves section](https://elixirforum.com/c/nerves-forum) of the Elixir Forum for help.
+If you can't get it working, consult [the Nerves section](https://elixirforum.com/c/nerves-forum) of the Elixir Forum and feel free to ask for help.

 ## Install the CLI